wanb-psych/personal-website/README.md

 ## <img alt="Code logo" src="https://git.io/JUnUc" height="18"/> Open source

 This website is open source with the hope that others will use the code to create their own websites.
-I ask that this code be used with attribution, as a significant amount of time was spent on writing and optimizing it.
-Please give proper credit by linking back to [adamalston.com](https://www.adamalston.com).
-Thank you!

 <details>
   <summary><b>Install and setup</b></summary>